mozilla-services/consvc-shepherd/docs/operations/syncBoostrDataCron.md

 ```
 type :pods, then press enter on the keyboard
 ```
 8. Select the latest runnning cronjob `shepherd-boostr-sync` pod.
-Note that the cronjob spins up a new pod each time it runs but does not destroy older pods was the process has completed.
+Note that the cronjob spins up a new pod each time it runs but does not destroy older pods once the process has completed.

 9. Access the logs for the pod
 ```